-The primary reason so many men get this wrong?
-They don’t know where their pants should fall.
+The primary reason so many men get hemming wrong is that they don’t know where their pants should fall.
 That might be because there’s so much debate in the world of fashion about your options for hemming men’s pants.

 - Single break.
 This is the look of trouser pants that just slightly go over the top of the show, creating a single crease—but not billowing up with multiple wrinkles.
 For dress pants and suits, this is typically your aim.